Colin Ingram

-Colin Alexander Ingram (born 3 July 1985) is a South African cricketer who currently plays for Glamorgan.
-He represented South Africa in One Day (ODI) and Twenty20 Internationals (T20I) between 2010 and 2013, scoring a century on his ODI debut against Zimbabwe.
+Colin Alexander Ingram (born 3 July 1985) is a retired South African cricketer who played for Glamorgan, as well as internationally for South Africa in One Day (ODI) and Twenty20 Internationals (T20I).
+Considered by some to be a Glamorgan great, he holds the record as the longest serving overseas player of the 21st century.

 Early life

 Ingram was born in Port Elizabeth.
 He attended Woodridge College in the Eastern Cape where he was their star cricketer in his years there.
-He played for the college for five years, captaining the side for three of them.
+He played for the college for five years, captaining the team in three of them.
 He made his school First XI debut at the age of 14 and continued to play at this level throughout the rest of his high school career.
 He played provincial cricket for the Eastern Province team and was also selected for the South African schools team.

 Ingram accepted a scholarship to study at the University of the Free State in 2004.
 He enjoyed a successful stint in the university team before leaving to return to the Eastern Cape.

 First class, domestic & club cricket

 Ingram struggled for a batting spot in the Eastern Province originally, but soon after he gained experience from both County Cricket, and some playing time for Eastern Province, his skills increased with each innings played.

-Ingram is among the brightest talent produced by the Eastern Cape in recent years.
-In a region of South Africa that has often seen its budding stars bloom fully elsewhere, Ingram has remained true to his roots and stayed with the Warriors.
-He brings a bracing brand of aggression to opening the batting, and he took his game to the next level when he scored 85 off 111 balls to guide South Africa A to victory over Pakistan A in Colombo in the first match of a triangular series that also involved Sri Lanka A.

 It was announced on 21 November 2014 that Ingram had signed a three-year contract with Glamorgan as a Kolpak player subject to clearance from Cricket South Africa, the ECB and him obtaining a visa.
 He had a very successful one day season with Glamorgan in 2015 scoring 405 runs in 8 matches at an average of 81 including three centuries and one 50.
 His Championship season was steady rather than spectacular as he scored 931 runs at 37.24 with two centuries and four 50s.

-Ingram was named Glamorgan's player of the season in 2024 after scoring 2,001 runs across all three formats.
-He signed a new two-year contract with the club in October 2024.
+Ingram was named Glamorgan's player of the season in 2024 after scoring 2,001 runs across all three formats, and signed a new two-year contract extending his stay to 2026, when he retired.